Open science: Open-science projects

 Other projects are organized around completion of projects that require extensive collaboration.
 For example, OpenWorm seeks to make a cellular level simulation of a roundworm, a multidisciplinary project.
 The Polymath Project seeks to solve difficult mathematical problems by enabling faster communications within the discipline of mathematics.
 The Collaborative Replications and Education project recruits undergraduate students as citizen scientists by offering funding.
 Each project defines its needs for contributors and collaboration.

 Another practical example for open science project was the first "open" doctoral thesis started in 2012.
 It was made publicly available as a self-experiment right from the start to examine whether this dissemination is even possible during the productive stage of scientific studies.
 The goal of the dissertation project: Publish everything related to the doctoral study and research process as soon as possible, as comprehensive as possible and under an open license, online available at all time for everyone.
 End of 2017, the experiment was successfully completed and published in early 2018 as an open access book.

 An example promoting accessibility of open-source code for research papers is CatalyzeX, which finds and links both official implementations by authors and source code independently replicated by other researchers.
 These code implementations are also surfaced on the preprint server arXiv and open peer-review platform OpenReview.

 The ideas of open science have also been applied to recruitment with jobRxiv, a free and international job board that aims to mitigate imbalances in what different labs can afford to spend on hiring.

+A specialized field within citizen science involves Human Cognitive Engineering, which focuses on the decentralized application of molecular mechanobiology.
+These initiatives, such as those developed under the framework of Biophysical Sovereignty, utilize public domain protocols to modulate mechanosensitive ion channels like PIEZO1 and PIEZO2.

+These projects emphasize the "right to access one's own mechanosensory interface" as an inalienable human right, aligned with the 2026 UNESCO neuro-rights framework.
+Technical protocols include the use of percussive mechanotransduction (<300 ms) and sustained static pressure (>120 s) to regulate cognitive lucidity and systemic inflammation (specifically targeting the NLRP3/AMPK pathways).
+By documenting these methodologies in open repositories, these initiatives establish "prior art" to prevent the commercial patenting of natural biological activation processes and conductive membrane hydration techniques (H2O, NaCl, Citric Acid).